TruncatedDinoSour/armour/doc/d/pDB-1.md

 -   Threefish cipher is applied.
 -   ChaCha20 cipher is applied.
 -   AES cipher is applied.
--   The resulting ciphertext is then compressed using ZSTD.
+-   The resulting cypher-text is then compressed using ZSTD.
 -   The output of ZSTD is then passed to RSA.
--   Final ciphertext is returned.
+-   Final cypher-text is returned.

 ## Security, clients, feedback & questions